pylint-dev/pylint/doc/faq.rst

 6.2 Why does Pychecker catch problems with imports that Pylint doesn't?
 ------------------------------------------------------------------------

-pychecker and pylint use different approaches.  pychecker imports the modules and rummages around in the result, hence it sees my mangled sys.path.  pylint doesn't import any of the candidate modules and thus doesn't include any of import's side effects (good and bad).
+Pychecker and Pylint use different approaches.  pychecker imports the modules and rummages around in the result, hence it sees my mangled sys.path.
+Pylint doesn't import any of the candidate modules and thus doesn't include any of import's side effects (good and bad).
 It traverses an AST representation of the code.